Fatal Deviation: Plot

 Fatal Deviation tells the story of Jimmy Bennett, a disenfranchised young man trying to rebuild his life.
-On returning home after a ten year stay in St. Claude's Reform School, he aims to discover who he is, what it is he should do and what happened to his father.
+When returning home after a ten year stay in St. Claude's Reform School, he aims to discover who he is, what it is he should do and what happened to his father.
 Shortly after his return to his hometown, Jimmy gets on the wrong side of a local gang, beating up two of its members who had been harassing local shop worker Nicola, in an attempt to force her to date gang member Mikey (played by Mikey Graham of Boyzone fame).
 The fight is witnessed by a monk in a local secret kung-fu group, with mysterious links to Jimmy's father.
 This order organises the Bealtaine tournament, an underground 'no-rules' fighting tournament, in which Jimmy is invited to partake.

-The gang leader, known only as Loughlan, who happens to be the father of the aforementioned Mikey, decides they should add Jimmy to their group ("Why not?
+The gang leader, Loughlan, who happens to be the father of the aforementioned Mikey, decides they should add Jimmy to their group ("Why not?
 Wouldn't it be ironic to have the son of the man I killed working for us?").
 When Jimmy refuses to join them, they turn on him.
 Loughlan arranges for henchman 'Seagull' to return from his successful mission in Hong Kong on a direct flight to Trim Aerodrome in order to take part in the festival.
 Meanwhile Mikey has Nicola kidnapped and leaves Jimmy a note warning him to "Loose [sic] or else".

 Jimmy's fortunes begin to change when he is brought under the tutelage of a group of mysterious local monks who had trained his father, a martial arts champion, many years before.
 Under the guidance of the mysterious head monk, Jimmy undertakes an intensive training programme in preparation for the tournament.
 Jimmy goes on to reach the final, where he faces Seagull.
-After remembering that he had witnessed the local drug lord kill his father with a sword in the front of him, back when he was a child, he defeats Seagull with a well-timed use of the mysterious "Fatal Deviation" move as taught to him by the head monk.
+After remembering that he had witnessed Loughlan kill his father with a sword in front of him back when he was a child, he defeats Seagull with a well-timed use of the mysterious "Fatal Deviation" move as taught to him by the head monk.

-Having triumphed over Seagull, Jimmy then takes on the gang and rescues his girlfriend.
-In doing so, he kills Mikey.
-On hearing of his son's death the gang leader seeks bloody vengeance ("You killed my son, now I'm going to kill you, just as I killed your father"), but Jimmy ultimately dispatches him too.
+Having triumphed over Seagull, Jimmy carries out a one-man assault on the gang's junkyard base, resulting in a massive shootout which culminates with Jimmy killing Mikey and saving Nicola.
+On hearing of his son's death, Loughlan seeks bloody vengeance ("You killed my son, now I'm going to kill you, just as I killed your father"), but Jimmy ultimately dispatches him too.
 Jimmy reunites with his girlfriend and looks forward to a happy and peaceful future in Trim.